Skip to main content

 response = agent.run(critique_prompt)

-if "improved version" in response.lower():
+if "no improvements needed" in response.lower():

-current_output = extract_improved_version(response)
+output = extract_improved_version(response)

-return current_output
+return output

 Parallel Exploration